Skip to content

 Built for this.

-Each 2-minute session has a clear loop: find the objectives, string combos, hit the score target.
-In our testing on PS5, we ran Spotify in the background for about 4 hours straight and never felt like we were missing audio information that would change how we played.
-Go to Settings > Audio > Music Volume and set it to zero.
-Your playlist fills the gap immediately.
+Each 2-minute session has a clear loop: find the objectives, string combos, and hit the score target.
+In our testing on PS5 over a 4-hour session, we ran Spotify in the background and never felt like we were missing audio information that would change how we played.

 #Genshin Impact

 The open-world segments have long travel stretches where music pairs well.
 Boss fights use audio cues for attack patterns, so turn your playlist volume down during those.
-We tested this on an iPhone 15 Pro and a PC running version 5.3.
-The split was roughly 70% music-compatible gameplay to 30% audio-critical boss encounters.

-For games like Genshin Impact with the same open-world format, exploration is music-friendly and boss fights are not.
+We tested this on an iPhone 15 Pro and a PC running version 5.3 across 6 hours of mixed exploration and combat.
+The split was roughly 70 percent music-compatible gameplay to 30 percent audio-critical boss encounters.
+For games like Genshin Impact with the same open-world structure, exploration is music-friendly and boss fights are not.
 That ratio holds across similar titles.

 #Ghost of Tsushima

 Ghost of Tsushima is one of the most visually driven games available.
-Wind guides you across the map, and visual indicators replace audio prompts for most traversal and side quest activities.
-According to Sony’s PlayStation blog, the wind navigation system was built specifically for accessibility, which as a side effect makes the game almost entirely audio-independent during exploration.
-That’s a significant advantage for music listeners.
+Wind guides you across the map.
+Visual indicators replace audio prompts for most traversal and side quest activities.

 #Animal Crossing: New Horizons